kaizen-ai/kaizenflow/documentation/general/github_zenhub.md

 <!--te-->

-# Abbreviations
+# Task management with GitHub

+In the following we use the abbreviations below:
   - GH = GitHub
   - ZH = ZenHub
   - PR = Pull Request
   - RP = Responsible Particle

-# Task management with GitHub

-## Everything we work on comes as a GitHub task
+- Everything we work on comes as a GitHub task
   - We file tasks and then prioritize and distribute the workload
   - We try to always work on high priority (e.g., `P0`) tasks

-## Issues vs bugs vs tasks
+- Issues vs bugs vs tasks
   - We call GitHub issues "issues", "bugs", and "tasks" interchangeably
   - "Bugs" is a bit improper since many times we use GitHub to track ideas, activities, and improvements, and not only defects in the code
   - The best names are "tasks" and "issues"

-## ZenHub for project management
+- ZenHub for project management
   - We use ZenHub as project management layer on top of GitHub
   - Please install the [ZenHub extension](https://www.zenhub.com/extension) for GitHub.
 This is going to make your life easier.

 ## Filing an Issue